mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ## Using addEventListener()

-As we saw in the last example, objects that objects that can fire events have an {{domxref("EventTarget/addEventListener", "addEventListener()")}} method, and this is the recommended mechanism for adding event handlers.
+As we saw in the last example, objects that can fire events have an {{domxref("EventTarget/addEventListener", "addEventListener()")}} method, and this is the recommended mechanism for adding event handlers.

 Let's take a closer look at the code from the last example: